minh-ton/openinstallcreator/docs/README.md

 ## More downloads

-- Although you cannot download OS X 10.7 - 10.9 Installers using the app, these are the link to download the original version of the Installer Apps.
+#### Although you cannot download OS X 10.7 - 10.9 Installers using the app, these are the link to download the original version of the Installer Apps.

 <details>
-  <summary>More downloads for 10.7 - 10.9</summary>
+  <summary>Download OS X 10.7 - 10.9 Installers</summary>

   - [Download Install OS X 10.9 Mavericks.app]()